phowden/rungs-against-the-site/content/Objects/Prophecies & Mysteries/Chalmymokos' Conundrum.md

 The first event references the [[Rum Punch Festival]], held in [[Shackles]] on the island of [[Lilywhite]].

-> [!note]
-> There is a gap in understanding in the reference to the "feathered collector" that most likely requires more context only available on [[Lilywhite]].
+The "feathered collector" refers to the [[Magpie Prince]].
+It "changed gender" when it was taken over by [[Varossa Lanteri]] and renamed "The [[Magpie Prince|Magpie Princess]]."

 Next it goes on to reference a journey the [[Rungs Against the Seven]] must take.
 The path begins by passing the island [[Besmara's Throne]].
 Then there are two steps that are yet unidentified: "[[Sister's Rest]]" and a temple dedicated to [[Gozreh]] (that was previously dedicated to [[Abadar]]).
 The journey ends at a ruined lighthouse: [[Ghoral-Rey]].

-At this ruined lighthouse there will be a door that requires music to open, but that is all that's known for now.
-The rest most likely requires more context from [[Ghoral-Rey]].
+At this ruined lighthouse there will be a door that requires music to open, but that is all that's known for now. [[Skar]] played the tune to open the door, avoiding a fight at the entrance.

+> [!NOTE] Title
+> The "guardian" called out has not yet been identified, despite the [[Rungs Against the Seven|RATS]] clearing out all of [[Ghoral-Rey]] so far...

 # Analysis
 ## Group
 - "Chalmymokos" is likely the name of a [[Cyclops]]